Pellegrino Matarazzo

-Pellegrino Matarazzo (born November 28, 1977) is an American professional soccer coach who currently manages TSG 1899 Hoffenheim.
+Pellegrino Matarazzo (born November 28, 1977) is an American professional soccer coach and retired player.

 He was previously a youth coach of 1.
 FC Nürnberg and 1899 Hoffenheim.
 In December 2019, Matarazzo was appointed head coach of VfB Stuttgart.
 He has lived in Germany since 2000.

 Early life

 Matarazzo was raised in Fair Lawn, New Jersey to Italian immigrants.
 He has three younger brothers: Leo, Frank, and Antonio, all of them were in a Napoli fanclub at the time Diego Maradona played there.
 Leo and Antonio also played at Columbia.
 He played several sports growing up, including basketball and volleyball due to his height, but saw the most success in soccer, being a four-year varsity starter for Fair Lawn High School, leading them to the state tournament as a senior for the first time in nearly twenty years.
 He went on to play at Columbia University, where he earned a degree in applied mathematics in 1999.